Arctic Security Conference 2026

 What?

-Chair: Anthony Russell, Director, Center for Arctic Policy Studies, US Coast Guard
+Chair: Anthony L. Russel, Director, Center for Arctic Policy Studies, US Coast Guard

 Romain Chuffart, Nansen Professor, University of Akureyri and Managing Director, The Arctic Institute